Dante-Basile/Intro-Connectomics/README.md

-# Intro-Connectomics
+# intersession2020
-This is an intersession course on connectomics.
+Repository for intersession 2020